Constraining electromagnetic couplings of ultralight scalars from compact stars: Constraints from Observations

+We further impose the condition that the additional magnetic contribution $B_\phi$ does not exceed the $1\sigma$ measurement uncertainty in $B_0$.
+Uncertainties in the stellar mass and radius are treated as nuisance parameters and propagated through $B_\phi$.

-The strongest bound on the coupling is obtained from GRB 080905A, which is valid for $m_\phi \lesssim 2 \times 10^{-11}$ eV.
-This bound is stronger than the astrophysical bound obtained using globular clusters, and is stronger than the current fifth-force bound for $m_\phi \lesssim 1.5\times 10^{-22}~\mathrm{eV}$.
+The strongest bound on the coupling at the polar cap is obtained from GRB 080905A, which is valid for $m_\phi \lesssim 2 \times 10^{-11}$ eV.
+This bound is eight orders of magnitude stronger than the astrophysical bound obtained using globular clusters, and is stronger than the current fifth-force bound for $m_\phi \lesssim 1.5\times 10^{-22}~\mathrm{eV}$.
 This constraint is depicted in FIG. \ref{plot8} by the blue-shaded region.
 The bounds for Crab pulsar and SGR 1806-20 are weaker than GRB 080905A and we do not show them in the figure.

+The reason why our method yields stronger bounds than that from the fifth-force measurements at ultralight masses is as follows.
+The fifth-force experiments investigate the derivative of a generic Yukawa potential across small and large length scales to identify any deviations from standard gravity.
+In the very long-range limit, the mass of the mediator approaches zero, making the Yukawa potential indistinguishable from the standard Newtonian potential.
+In our method, the constraints on the coupling are valid as long as the scalar mass is smaller than the relevant inverse-distance scale in the observed system: the inverse of the distance between the binaries, the inverse radius of the compact star, or the spin frequency of the compact star.
+Therefore, our results stay valid as $m_\phi$ goes to zero.